 Implementing AI blocks that automate data tasks

-AI Blocks are pre-built AI capabilities solving specific data management challenges without requiring technical configuration or machine learning expertise.
-These ready-made features integrate directly into workflows, enabling teams to leverage sophisticated AI through simple point-and-click interfaces.
-Organizations can deploy advanced automation without hiring data scientists or learning complex programming languages.
+AI blocks provide pre-built capabilities that solve specific data challenges without requiring technical configuration.
+Furthermore, these ready-made features integrate directly into workflows, allowing teams to leverage sophisticated AI through simple interfaces.

 Extract information automatically pulls key details from unstructured sources like emails, meeting notes, and uploaded documents, then populates appropriate CRM fields: